Evils-Devils/lasik/README.md

-Due to recent corporate mergers this repo has been abandoned,
-All further development has moved to https://gitlab.com/sasja/lasik
+Due to recent corporate mergers this repo has been abandoned, it has moved to https://gitlab.com/lasik/lasik/tree/master/v1